Fahani/webrobocomp.github.io/page5.md

 ## In short

 The rcmanager tool written on the python will helps to create a tree of components and control them.
 Control them in the sense turning them on and off.
 For controlling the behavior of the components we have to check the corresponding yakuake tab.
 Its graph tree have a very good animations.We can drag them and it will act like pulling a big floating rope on water.
-But I don’t find this floating feature that useful considering this tool is supposed to control hundreds of components at a time,and I believe that this feature may require more updating frequency and will take some processing power.
+But I donâ€™t find this floating feature that useful considering this tool is supposed to control hundreds of components at a time,and I believe that this feature may require more updating frequency and will take some processing power.

 ## Old managercomp